How to Find the Right College

 Many Tier 2 & 3 Schools Offer Tremendous Value

-If you are a top academic junior or senior in high school, it might seem that selecting an elite (and expensive) college or university would help to leverage their personal and professional success.
+If you are a top academic junior or senior in high school, it might seem that selecting an elite (and expensive) college or university would help to leverage your personal and professional success.
 If this were the case, then choosing an Ivy League or Top-25 school would virtually guarantee you an edge over other graduates in the workforce.

 However, there is no evidence that any school provides the right mix of factors to ensure personal and professional success.
 The only statistic available that shows the value of a college degree comes from a census study done by the federal government in the year 2012, which indicates that the average college graduate can expect to earn about $1,000,000 more than a high school graduate over a working lifetime.